Counseling Psychology (M.A.)

 Frequently Asked Questions

 The graduate program is completed as a cohort in three years and is considered a full-time graduate course load.
-Classes are offered in the evening.
-Students generally take three classes (nine credits) during the fall and spring semesters and two classes (six credits) during the summer semesters.
-Some theory-based classes may be offered in a hybrid course format (a combination of online and face to face) to allow for increased flexibility in scheduling.
-There is also a 100-hour clinical practicum and a 600-hour clinical internship that is part of the program’s structure.
+Classes are offered M – T- W- Th evenings from 5:30 – 8:30 pm.
+Students take three classes (nine credits) during the fall and spring semesters of their first two years, and two classes (six credits) during the third and final year.
+Students take two classes (6 credits) during each Summer 1 session.
+Some theory-based classes may be offered in a hybrid course format (a combination of online and face-to-face instruction) to allow for increased flexibility in scheduling.
+A 100-hour clinical practicum and a 600-hour clinical internship are part of the program’s structure.

 Yes.
 Our full-time clinical coordinator, a licensed professional counselor, works closely and individually with each student to ascertain clinical interests and professional goals.
 Because we are a small program, we are able to help match you with opportunities that will enhance your professional growth.
 You receive individualized attention and support to enhance your learning throughout this important part of your education.